 Once you are done with this exercise, you might find out that it’s worth readjusting and making some bold moves.
 Ideally, you want to follow the 80/10/10 rule which basically means, 80% of your investment should be in proven and established channels, 10% should be invested in channels that are less attractive channels (from ROI and CPA) but are still bringing positive returns and have future potential, and finally, 10% in unproven channels that are worth exploring.

 Automation isn’t just about saving time and or money.
 It’s much bigger than that.
 Automation tool can help you scale while ensuring your conversations with your visitors are at a personal level.
 A good example of automation is a messenger chatbot.
 You can set it up to talk with visitors and help them find the information they are looking for.
 It can also personalise the conversation according to the visitor’s profile or interest.
-A whole guide on chatbot development can be found here.
+A whole guide on chatbot development can be found in this chatbot marketing guide.

 Some of the other areas that can significantly see a boost through automation is content marketing.
 Over the last couple of years, we have seen a burst of AI and automation tools that help brands move the needle and establish a stronger presence through content marketing.
 A nice content tool is Content Studio which lets you discover, curate, create and automate content.